SHARE PURCHASE AGREEMENT

 (b) Authority.
 The Seller has all necessary corporate power and authority to enter into and perform this Agreement;

 (c) Corporate Structure.
-The Shares represent the proportion of the issued share capital stated above; the capital is fully paid (or credited as fully paid); there are no options, warrants, convertible securities or other rights entitling any person to call for allotment or transfer of any shares in the Company;
+The Shares represent the proportion of the issued share capital stated above; the capital is fully paid (or credited as fully paid); the register of members is accurate and up-to-date; there are no options, warrants, convertible securities or other rights entitling any person to call for allotment or transfer of any shares in the Company; the PSC register is accurate, complete and up-to-date in accordance with Part 21A of the Companies Act 2006;

 (e) Solvency.
 The Company is not insolvent within the meaning of section 123 of the Insolvency Act 1986; no resolution has been passed and no petition or order made or application filed for its winding-up, administration, receivership or any compromise or arrangement; no floating charge has crystallised; and no director is subject to a disqualification order under the Company Directors Disqualification Act 1986;